9QIX/Google-Cybersecurity-Certification-Notes/VIII. Put It to Work - Prepare for Cybersecurity Jobs/Week 3/III. Visual communication using a dashboard.md

 Stakeholders, like the rest of the security team, are busy.
 With that in mind, be clear and concise any time you communicate with them.
 This makes everyone’s job easier!
 It’s important to recognize when visual dashboards are the most effective communication method.
 A visual dashboard is often best to use when you’re communicating information that involves numbers and data.

-# Creating a Visual Security Story in Google Sheets
+# How to create a visual dashboard

 - **Introduction:**
 	- Purpose: Creating a visual security story to convey essential information to stakeholders.